Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

  pay someone for life to apply for up&c̄errz hiring manager(s) #crash&burn fall guy: the movie who is still the household name (around here)?
-99% of buisnesses fail; 99% of them for a reason the government is well known for corruption; economy over health, and safety,.. #boomerang(politics)
+99% of buisnesses fail; 99% of them for a reason (other than the hype cycle,..) the government is well known for corruption; economy over health, and safety,.. #boomerang(politics)

 (sspace)ttemporal (meta)entanglement includes; {x,..}, {x,y,..},..